AlexTicleanu/Automatic_clean_up_event/README.md

 For a better tracking we use a new table (event_log) in which every run will have 3 rows containing:
     - an autoincrement id
     - event name
-    - status(start- moment and counts for the exact moment when event starts; middle- moment and counts for the event after deleting product performance; stop - moment and counts for the exact moment when event ends )
+    - status(start- moment and counts for the exact moment when event starts; middle- moment and counts for the event after deleting product performance; stop - moment and counts for the exact moment when event ends; error - for the error raised by the safety measure)
     - forecast order id count
     - automatic supply decisions product performance
     - a timestamp for each case